erikphansen/prettierify-launchbar-action/README.md

 ### Getting set up

 1. Clone the repo to your computer and install the action as [described above](#Installation)
-2. Run `npm install` to get the dependencies
+1. Run `npm install` to get the dependencies

 ### Making changes

+1. Run `npm run watch`
 1. Edit the code in `src/index.js`
-2. Run `npm run watch`
-3. Run the action in LaunchBar to see your changes
+1. Run the action in LaunchBar to see your changes

+Repeat steps 2 and 3 as needed.
+The `watch` script will automatically watch for changes to the code and rebuild the LaunchBar action as needed.

 ### About the build process

 This extension uses Webpack for two reasons:

 1. So we can write modern JS and compile it into JS that LaunchBar can handle
-2. But primarily to bundle Prettier and all of the required Prettier parsers together with our code into a single script
+1. But primarily to bundle Prettier and all of the required Prettier parsers together with our code into a single script